ECU News Services

 "When you just look at precipitation without splitting it into these two components, it looks like it’s just flat year-round,” she said.
 “What we’ve found in our previous research is that buried in there is a ramping up of the thunderstorm season in the summertime, and then ramping back down, much like what you see in a monsoon climate.”

 In the winter, when there is much less thunderstorm activity, there is more rain from the larger precipitation systems, resulting in a monthly rainfall total that’s relatively flat throughout the year.

-Over the next three years, Ferreira and Dr. Tom Rickenbach, associate professor of atmospheric science, will be studying the springtime transition between those two dominant patterns in an effort to better understand and predict long-term regional precipitation.“What we’re trying to understand is how the meteorological conditions, like the wind patterns and the amount of energy from heating of the atmosphere, are changing in the springtime as we ramp up toward the turning on of this afternoon thunderstorm regime,” Rickenbach said.
-“And we want to pinpoint the timing of that.”
+Over the next three years, Ferreira and Dr. Tom Rickenbach, associate professor of atmospheric science, will be studying the springtime transition between those two dominant patterns in an effort to better understand and predict long-term regional precipitation.

 The hypothesis is that the transition happens quickly, over perhaps a couple of weeks in late May and early June, as the jet stream shifts north and the North Atlantic subtropical high begins to feed warm, moist air into the southeastern states.
 The study will utilize a detailed radar dataset from the National Centers of Environmental Information, a repository of climate data.